kradnangel/WinAir/README.md

 # WinAir
 This is the code for the competition -- [Airbnb New User Bookings](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings)

+The task is predicting which country a new user's first booking destination will be.

 ## Statistic

+All the users in this dataset are from the USA.

+The training and test sets are split by dates.

 Average age: 37

 {'AU': 539,